 The legend of the bad boss has been chronicled throughout the ages, but the online revolution has shed new light on the issue – so much so that lawmakers are getting involved.
 Bullying bosses are in the sights of a handful of legislators, who contend that employees should be allowed to sue their supervisors for being rude, abusive, obnoxious, or basically a combination of all three.
 At least four state legislatures – Vermont, New York, New Jersey and Washington – are considering bills that would allow employees to seek damages for having to endure an “abusive work environment.”

-“What we’re seeing here, mainly because of the Internet, is new light on an issue that has plagued the workplace since the first employee-employer relationship,” said Dr. Jan Stringer, CEO of the National Business Research Institute.
+“We’re seeing new light on an issue that has plagued the workplace since the first employee-employer relationship,” said Dr. Jan West, CEO of the National Business Research Institute (NBRI).
 “The proliferation of websites devoted to posting bad boss stories along with the AFL-CIO’s worst boss contest should encourage employers to make sure they know what’s going on with their supervisor-worker relationships.”

 The legislation being floated in the various states is short on specifics, but some lawmakers and employee rights groups believe workers need a new law that goes beyond the protections already in place against racial discrimination, sexual harassment, disabilities, and religion.
 They believe employees need to have some sort of an outlet when they experience poor treatment.

 The continuing threat of lawsuits and legislation underscores the need for companies to invest in the services of the National Business Research Institute, which announced today its upgraded service on conducting employee engagement surveys.
 Employee surveys are a key component in determining if a company is having problems with a particular supervisor before the threat of legal action appears.